-A recent study found that vitamin D levels above 32 ng/ml are associated with reduced risk of mortality caused by coronary heart disease.
+A recent case-control study found that low vitamin D levels were associated with jaundice among newborns.

 Vitamin D supplementation for eight weeks resulted in reduced pain and increased mobility among patients with chronic low back pain.

 Research suggests vitamin D status acts as a predictor of response to cardiac resynchronization therapy among patients with systolic heart failure.

 A recent study evaluated mothers’ preferences for supplementing their infants with vitamin D.